oracle-livelabs/security/database/story/story-hack/story-hack.md

 <!-- **Option 2: Abuse of power** -->

-Attackers want the broadest, most privileged access they can obtain.
-Database Administrator (DBA) accounts are usually the most privileged accounts in a database.
+Attackers seek the highest level of access possible, making Database Administrator (DBA) accounts prime targets due to their extensive privileges.

-DBAs are human, and it is possible to compromise their accounts.
-Your planning should include how to react if that compromise happens.
-If you are not ready to detect or prevent the attack, then the game is already lost!
+Since DBAs are human, their accounts can be compromised.
+It is essential to have a plan in place to detect and respond to such incidents.
+Without proper safeguards, a successful attack could go unnoticed, putting critical data at risk.

-Fortunately, Oracle Database provides controls to prevent unauthorized privileged users from accessing sensitive data.
-Oracle Database can also prevent unauthorized database changes, even by the DBA!
+Oracle Database offers security controls to prevent unauthorized privileged users from accessing sensitive data.
+It can also block unauthorized database changes, even by a DBA.

-1. If we take the example of exfiltrating data from the application user with SQL*Plus and let's see what happens with a super-user
+1. If we take the example of exfiltrating data from the application user with SQL*Plus and let's see what happens with a super-user.

-    - **On PDB1**
+    - **On PDB1**.

-        - **As an application user** (the schema owner `EMPLOYEESEARCH_PROD`)
+        - **As an application user** (the schema owner `EMPLOYEESEARCH_PROD`).

             ```
             <copy>./sh_query_employee_data.sh pdb1 EMPLOYEESEARCH_PROD</copy>